ItsJustVaal/CardsApp/README.md

-My first attempt at making a web app using Typescript, React and MongoDB
+My first attempt at making a web app using Typescript, React, MongoDB, Mongoose, and Express